gitlost/ye-olde-text-widget/readme.txt

 == Description ==

-It fairly minimal way to restore old behaviour.
+A fairly minimal way to restore old behaviour.

+Only for Wordpress 4.8.0, and should run on PHP 5.2 to 7.1.

 == Installation ==